automl/TransformersCanDoBayesianInference/README.md

 notebooks/BayesianModels_And_Custom_Pyro_Modules.ipynb provides a workflow to train and evaluate a PFN model with a custom prior.
 A prior is defined by providing a sampling procedure as a PyroModule.
 A prior template can be found in this notebook.

-Below we show an overview of training a PFN.
+Below we show an overview of training a PFN for a custom prior.
 A full example can be found in BayesianModels_And_Custom_Pyro_Modules.ipynb.
 ```
 class CustomModel(PyroModule):
     def __init__(self, device='cuda'):